ahengljh/HunyuanVideo/OFFLOAD_README.md

 ```

 The example above reuses the weights of double blocks 5-7 for blocks 25-27, trimming resident parameters while keeping the latency benefits of layer offloading.

+Set `--share-adapter-rank` to a small value (e.g., 32) to attach low-rank residual adapters to the shared blocks, with `--share-adapter-scale` controlling their contribution.
+Adapter energy statistics are reported under `adapter_energy` in the collected metrics.

 ## Example Workflow